-The Perimeter / Access Road crosses over Runway 18 at the northern most point of that Runway, which is called the "18 Threshold."
+The Perimeter / Access Road crosses over Runway 18 at the northernmost point of that Runway, which is called the "18 Threshold."
 In order to cross this portion of the Perimeter / Access Road, you will need to receive permission from an air traffic controller.
 If you are traveling on the Perimeter/ Access Road on the east side of that Runway, you will have to "hold short" at the stop sign prior to reaching the actual 18 Threshold because the

 Perimeter Road crosses into the Runway Safety Area before it reaches the Threshold.
+You must have an operational need to cross through this area.

 Runway 36 Object Free Area:

 The Perimeter / Access Road crosses through the Runway 36 Object Free Area well before you reach the Runway 36 Threshold.
-In order to cross this portion of the Perimeter / Access Road, you will have to receive permission from an air traffic controller.
-The boundaries begin at the stop signs located on the Perimeter Road.
+In order to cross this portion of the Perimeter / Access Road, you will have to complete the following procedures: